kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

     module load hisat-2.0.4

 **Remember that you should NEVER run any code on the head node of the HPC**.
 You should use the SLURM queue system instead.
-Before proceeding to the next step, you should first familiarise yourself with the SLURM system and how to submit jobs using the documentation found [here](https://hpc.ut.ee/en/slurm/).
+Before proceeding to the next steps, you should first familiarise yourself with the SLURM system and how to submit jobs using the documentation found [here](https://hpc.ut.ee/en/slurm/).

 We can now use the FASTA file that we downloaded above to build an index of the reference genome.